71st (South African) Siege Battery, Royal Garrison Artillery: Ancre

 The battery returned to the line at Ovillers on 2 January 1917, firing on trench targets.
 The problems now were frost, leading to damage to gun carriages, and sickness.
-On 5 February 59th HAG went into reserve and 71st (SA) Siege Bty transferred to 2nd HAG next day.2nd HAG War Diary February 1917–November 1918, TNA file WO 95/296/1.
+On 5 February 59th HAG went into reserve and 71st (SA) Siege Bty transferred to 2nd HAG next day.
 Fifth Army (formerly Reserve Army) was continuing low-level operations on the Ancre, and on 17 February II Corps attacked Loupart Wood and Miraumont.
 For three days beforehand, the heavy artillery carried out CB shoots and barbed wire-cutting, the latter using the '106' instantaneous fuze.
 2nd HAG was defined as a 'siege group' from Zero, bombarding the enemy's rear lines, machine gun emplacements, etc, as the infantry advanced at 05.45.
 The thawing mud slowed the infantry and German retaliation was fierce, and the operation fell far short of its objectives.

 On 8 March 71st (SA) Siege Bty moved two guns up to Thiepval to take part in a renewal of the operations against Loupart Wood and Miraumont, but just before the attack was due the Germans on this front began their withdrawal to the Hindenburg Line (Operation Alberich).
 The battery was among the forces that followed up: on 22 March it attempted to go cross-country to join the Albert–Bapaume road, the only one capable of taking heavy guns, but three of the guns were ditched on the way.
 The single gun that reached the road joined the stream of traffic going forwards, and went into action on 23 March at Ervillers, shelling Croisilles and Écoust.
 The battery had been ordered to come under 4th HAG on 21 March, but did not actually join up with it at Béhagnies, north of Bapaume, until 29 March, the rest of the group having been forbidden to use the fragile roads across the devastated zone.
-It was not until 3 April that the other three guns caught up, when the battery engaged tenacious German rearguards in Saint-Léger and Écoust until they were driven back within the Hindenburg Line.Anon, Seventy-First, p.
-16.Falls, 1917 Vol I, pp. 93–5, 103, 113, 140, 145–9.
+It was not until 3 April that the other three guns caught up, when the battery engaged tenacious German rearguards in Saint-Léger and Écoust until they were driven back within the Hindenburg Line.